 Old habits meant teachers would share their own unique credentials with the whole class to access resources.
 Students would be sharing their credentials with friends who had forgotten their own passwords.
 Forgotten sessions were also being left open on workstations around the school, so users were then being locked out.

-“It continued to be a management and security nightmare.” said Martin Green, IT Manager at Northern Lights.
 Students continued to have access to teachers’ documents or risked deleting other student’s work.

 Monitor & administrate the use of student accounts

 Being a small IT team that centrally managed 5000 users, over 365,000 square kilometers, automation was going to be vital.
 They needed visibility into the use of all user accounts and a way to enforce how students (and teachers) used them.

 UserLock is the only software that would do exactly what I was

 It offers real-time visibility into all access events (logon, logoff, lock, unlock, logon denied) and automated access controls on who could logon, to what machine and for how long.

 Deployment was practically instant and very simple.